puppetlabs/puppetlabs-apache/README.md

 Removes all other Apache configs and vhosts, defaults to 'true'.
 Setting this to 'false' is a stopgap measure to allow the apache module to coexist with existing or otherwise-managed configuration.
 It is recommended that you move your configuration entirely to resources within this module.

+#####`purge_vhosts`

+Removes all vhosts, defaults to 'true'.
+Setting this to 'false' will allow you to manage the vhosts on your own and everything else with this puppet module.
 #####`sendfile`

 Makes Apache use the Linux kernel sendfile to serve static files.
 Defaults to 'On'.